-How Tegsedi works
+How does Tegsedi work?

-FAP is a hereditary progressive condition caused by a mutation in the transthyretin (TTR) gene, which contains information necessary for the production of the TTR protein.
+FAP is a hereditary progressive condition caused by a mutation in the transthyretin (TTR) gene, which contains the information necessary for the production of the TTR protein.
 The mutation results in the production and accumulation of an abnormal form of TTR protein, especially in the heart, kidneys, nervous system, and eyes.
-These abnormal protein deposits, called amyloids, damage these organs over time and cause the symptoms of FAP.
+These abnormal protein deposits, called amyloids, damage these organs over time and lead to the symptoms of FAP.

 Tegsedi is designed to interfere with the production of TTR and prevent the buildup of amyloid deposits.

 For a protein to be produced, the coding gene is first copied into an intermediary molecule called a messenger RNA or mRNA.
 This molecule is then read by the protein-making machinery of the cell, and a protein is synthesized.

 Tegsedi is a chemically modified RNA molecule (a so-called antisense oligonucleotide) that binds to TTR mRNA and stops it from being read, thereby halting TTR protein production.
 Tegsedi does not differentiate between normal and mutated TTR mRNA and the treatment slows down the synthesis of all TTR protein.